 You need to teach the algorithm that the people in your event actually want to see your posts.
-To do that, you need to make sure that you’re getting good engagement (comments, likes or reactions).
+To do that, you need to make sure that you’re getting good engagement (which is measured by comments, likes or reactions).

 Having your posts showing up in their newsfeed serves as a great reminder of your party and increases the likelihood that they’ll come back to the event.

-So, in addition to the general recommendations to “please the algorithm” (see the Facebook Algorithm Quick Explainer above), you need to publish posts that create engagement from your Facebook party guests.
+So, in addition to the general recommendations to “make the algorithm happy” (see the Facebook Algorithm Quick Explainer above), you need to publish posts that create engagement from your Facebook party guests.

 But, how do you do that?